What is Multi Factor authentication

 Having a second step of authentication makes it so much more difficult for a hacker or a thief to break into your online accounts.

 What does Google Authenticator app do?

 Google Authenticator is a free security app that can protect your accounts against password theft.
 It’s easy to set up and can be used in a process called two-factor authentication (2FA) offered on popular services like Gmail, Facebook, Twitter, Instagram, and more.

 What happens if I lose my Google Authenticator device?

 If you have lost or your phone was stolen, anyone may now generate new tokens using your Google Authenticator app.
-After you recovered the access to your Google Account using Backup Codes, go to 2-Step Verification and select Change Phone option under Authenticator App.
+After you recover access to your Google Account using Backup Codes, go to 2-Step Verification and select the Change Phone option under Authenticator App.
 Scan the QR code with your new phone.

 How do I recover my Google Authenticator account?

 How do I recover my account?
-You will need to setup all accounts on the Authenticator again.
-Google do not have a copy of the codes, as that information is only generated locally on your device, on an “on demand” basis, and thus cannot be synced to the Google servers.
+You will need to set up all accounts on the Authenticator again.
+Google does not have a copy of the codes, as that information is only generated locally on your device, on an “on-demand” basis, and thus cannot be synced to the Google servers.

 For any further information regarding MFA, please check out the Australian Cyber website.